 The call of males is an explosive “bong” that sounds like a loose banjo string.
 The sound may be emitted once or repeated three or four times.

 Missouri has eight members of the true frog family.
 These are typically medium to large frogs that have long legs, smooth skin, and well-developed webbing between the hind toes.
-Another common characteristic is a glandular fold or ridge of skin along each side of the back (these are called dorsolateral folds); of Missouri's true frogs, only the American bullfrog lacks these folds.
+Another common characteristic is a glandular fold or ridge of skin along each side of the back (these are called dorsolateral folds); of Missouri's true frogs, only the North American bullfrog lacks these folds.

 Adult length (snout to vent): usually 2 to 3 inches; occasionally to 4¼ inches.